-Sales communications coach & CEO, Communications Edge Inc.
+Sales communications coach & Managing Partner, Communications Edge Inc.

 Trusted by brands like:

 You are under pressure to start discussions AT SCALE.

 I've got to meet as many new candidates as possible.
 But targets hit delete faster than ever.
 They're ruthlessly clearing inboxes from mobile devices.
 Marking unsolicited email as spam.

 Send them what they're already seeing—or have been trained (by experience) to delete—and you're dead.

 Fail to personalize? (at least a little bit) You're done.
 Deleted.
 Canned templates don't work.

 Ask for the meeting?
 Talk about your solution at all? (in the first touch)

 But there is one, increasingly common, "kiss-of-death" tactic I see sellers trying.
 Starting the message with a question.

 Too often questions are marketing hooks.
 Whether you realize it or not.